DETOX | NUTRITION | LIFESTYLE

 In March 2003, she opened her first multidisciplinary clinic, bringing together multiple approaches under one roof.
 At the time, the clinic was featured in a local magazine, highlighting its forward-thinking model and philosophy, described as “The Intelligent Approach to Health.”
 This early coverage provides a clear snapshot of the direction her work was already taking - integrative, observational, and ahead of prevailing practice.

-During this period, Caroline was also introducing live blood analysis into her work, a technique that was largely unfamiliar within the UK at the time.
-Its use as an observational tool offered a novel way of visualising physiological change and supported a deeper engagement with lifestyle-driven health adaptation.
+Used as an observational tool, live blood analysis offered a novel way of visualising physiological change and supported a deeper engagement with lifestyle-driven health adaptation.
 This early adoption reflects a longstanding interest in seeing biological processes directly, rather than relying solely on theoretical models.

 The archival article and accompanying imagery presented here document this formative stage of her work, illustrating both continuity and progression.
 While Caroline’s focus has since evolved toward research, study coordination, and investigative observation, the principles evident in her early clinical practice - whole-body thinking, visual observation, and curiosity about biological response - remain central to her work today.